 TaKeTiNa Rhythm Process

-TaKeTiNa (founded by Reinhard Flatischler) and Rhythm Meditations, led by Village Heartbeat® founder Zorina Wolf, are an informal and enjoyable way to learn the basic concepts of finding rhythm in the body.
-These sessions are open to the public.
+TaKeTiNa (founded by Reinhard Flatischler) and Rhythm Landscapes, led by Zorina Wolf, are informal and enjoyable ways to learn the basic concepts of finding rhythm in the body.
+These sessions are available to all.

 Each time we meet we discover another aspect of allowing the body to become the primary rhythmic instrument.